StanfordDataCompressionClass/notes/src/lossless_iid/arithmetic_coding.md

 ~~~

 It is quite incredible that Arithmetic coding is basically optimal for *any* given distribution $P$.
 This in a way shifts the complexity in designing compression algorithms from designing codes to finding a distribution/model $P$ which matches the data!
 This property of Arithmetic coding is also called the **model, entropy coding separation**.

-### Arithmetic coding speed performance
+This means we can just focus on building good probability models, which could even be adaptive (i.e., the distribution changes as we see more data), and then use Arithmetic coding as a black-box to convert the probabilities to bits efficiently.
+We will revisit this idea in the upcoming chapters.

 ## Arithmetic coding in practice